 When you quit smoking, it reduces your risk of illness, disability or death caused by cancer, heart or lung disease.
 It will protect the health of the people around you by reducing their exposure to secondhand smoke.
-It will also save you money - the average smoker saves £150 a month when they quit.
+It will also save you money - the average smoker saves around £2,000 a year when they quit.

 If you are pregnant, stopping smoking is even more important.
 The risks of smoking during pregnancy are serious, from premature delivery to increased risk of miscarriage, stillbirth and sudden infant death.

-How to quit smoking - FREE Local support from our Living Well Smokefree team
+How to quit smoking - local support from our Living Well Smokefree team